-SNPSI was registered with the SEC on July 11, 2014 primarily to carry on the business of providing and rendering general services incidental to and necessarily connected with the operation and management of port terminals in the Philippines, which will involve the handling of containers, bulk liquid and dry cargoes, refrigerated warehousing facilities, warehousing and stevedoring, lightering, towing, and/or storing of cargo handled by SNPSI to and from port terminals in the delivery from abroad and/or for shipment abroad as may be necessary or incidental thereto.
+MHC was registered with the SEC on July 11, 2014 primarily to carry on the business of providing and rendering general services incidental to and necessarily connected with the operation and management of port terminals in the Philippines, which will involve the handling of containers, bulk liquid and dry cargoes, refrigerated warehousing facilities, warehousing and stevedoring, lightering, towing, and/or storing of cargo handled by MHC to and from port terminals in the delivery from abroad and/or for shipment abroad as may be necessary or incidental thereto.
+MHC's principal office address is at Mariveles Multi-Purpose Terminal, Mariveles Diversion Road, Freeport Area of Bataan, Brgy.
+Sisiman, Mariveles, Bataan.

-SNPSI operates the first purpose-built Dry Bulk Terminal located within the FAB in Mariveles and handles shipments of coal, clinker, silica sand and cement raw materials, as well as steel, fertilizer and other dry bulk cargoes.
+MHC operates the first purpose-built Dry Bulk Terminal located within the FAB in Mariveles and handles shipments of coal, clinker, silica sand and cement raw materials, as well as steel, fertilizer and other dry bulk cargoes.
 It was formed as a result of a joint venture between NGL, Seasia Logistics Philippines, Inc., both with 40% ownership interest, and Webcast Technologies, Inc. with 20% ownership interest.

-On December 19, 2019, as part of the diversification plans of the Company, it acquired 40.05% interest in SNPSI.
-The Company's investment in SNPSI paves the way for the successful operations of FSC's, a subsidiary, steel processing plant located in proximity to the terminal.
-It helps ensure that FSC has easy and steady access to port services given that FSC relies heavily on the importation of raw materials especially during the period of construction.
+On December 19, 2019, as part of the diversification plans of the Company, it acquired 40.05% interest in MHC, and increased its ownership interest to 64.03% on December 29, 2021.
+The Company's investment in MHC will pave the way for the successful operations of FSC's steel processing plant located in proximity to the terminal.
+It will help ensure that FSC will have an easy and steady access to port services given that FSC will rely heavily on the importation of raw materials especially during the period of construction.